 - Affordable business resources

-- Trainings on certifications and government procurement
+- Trainings on certifications and government contracting

 - Networking opportunities with other firms with complementary skills

 - Matchmaking with larger firms looking for small business partners

 - Facilitation of partnerships among members for project-specific teams

 - Project management and contracting conduit services

 - Affordable proposal consulting services

 The Amalgamation is currently accepting applications from professional services firms who meet any of the following to join our ecosystem:

 - Have 25 or fewer full-time corporate employees

 - Woman-, Minority-, Veteran-, or LGBTQ+-owned or eligible for DBE certification